joelsmith11/joelsmith11/README.md

 - 👋 Hi, I’m Joel Smith (@joelsmith11)
-- 👀 I’m interested in cloud computing, artificial intelligence, and cybersecurity.
+- 👀 I’m interested in all things data as well as machine learning.
-- 🌱 I’m currently learning Python, Multi-threading in Java, and Data Structures and Algorithms in Java
+- 🌱 I’m currently completing the IBM Data Science Professional Certification through Coursera.
 - 📫 How to reach me: email at joelhsmith1@gmail.com

 <!---